SEND Information Report

 If adjustments need to be made in school as it is affecting the education need, this can be addressed by using a SEND Support Plan where staff will identify outcomes to be achieved and strategies to enable them to do this.

-Mrs Christine Gilbert works closely with Mrs McGuckian and Mrs Lake to drive forward the support to pupils in Years Reception to 8 who are struggling in this particular area.
+Mrs Christine Gilbert works to drive forward the support to pupils in Years Reception to 8 who are struggling in this particular area.
 She can provide a 'counsellor' role to pupils and parents in addition to being able to signpost to agencies who have expertise in specific areas.
 She is also the Safeguarding Lead Practitioner with many years of experience.
 This means that she fully understands the difficulties that can present themselves, the support that can be provided, has the contacts with outside agencies, such as: CHUMS, AMHS, Homestart and Children's Services.

 Mrs Christine Gilbert also co-ordinates the Academy's pupil support system 'Big Buddies' which again, provides social and emotional support to the young people who need it.